“Exercise? But my neck (or back) hurts!”

 dysfunction neck posture and range of motion with thoracic spine manipulation.

-The relief lasts up to a half-year post-treatment.
+The relief lasts up to 6 months post-treatment.

 (3) This goes to show that spinal manipulation is an important